22003197/PROMPT-ENGINEERING/README.md

+# Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+# NAME : SHRUTHI S
+# REG NO : 212222220044

-# Aim:	Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+# Aim: To create a Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
 Experiment:
 Develop a comprehensive report for the following exercises:
 1. Explain the foundational concepts of Generative AI.